THE 60’s :When My Columbia University Experience Went Smash

 From “CREED” in A Highland Regiment (1917)

-Ewart Alan Mackintosh
+Ewart Alan Mackintosh (TOSH)

 Lieutenant Ewart Alan Mackintosh MC -TOSH- to his men (4 March 1893 – 21 November 1917) was a war poet and an officer in the Seaforth Highlanders from December 1914.
-Mackintosh was killed whilst observing the second day of the second Battle of Cambrai, 21 November 1917.
-NE OBLIVISCARIS…do not forget.

 The Leal N’ True Mon; the Scottish-American War Memorial in Edinburgh

 The Leal N’ True Men (Thomas Munro, Sr on the right with his nephew Jimmy Quigley) The both served in the 1st Battalion Argyll and Sutherland Highlanders August 1914-May 1919.
 They were among only three men in their company who was not killed or seriously wounded during the war though they came very close to death a few times.
 Time and again they were saved by each other or by their Argyll comrades or the brave “Dins” (Indian Army soldiers).
 They served at 2nd Ypres under the legendary commander Captain Dick MacDonald Porteous (killed 10 May 1915) following him on many night raids of the German trenches and in the desperate fighting April-May 1915 in the Salient.
 Almost all the NCO’s and junior officers were killed.
 The rank and file just rose to the occasion.
 They all witnessed the heroism and leadership of HLI ranker Colin Campbell Mitchell, Sr (father of Mad Mitch Lt.
 Col Colin Campbell Mitchell, Jr ).
 Mitchell, Sr won a battlefield commission to Captain in the Argylls and a MC; he later won another MC and survived the war.
 My grandfather said the two most daring and ferocious fighting men he ever saw were Captain Porteous and Mitchell, Sr. He told stories how Porteous would bring back curios from the German trenches and leave his baubles of his own to strike fear into the Germans.
 While returning from a midnight raid, at the crack of dawn, at the edge of the British trench “Port” as the men called him was struck down by a sniper’s bullet and was killed instantly.
+My grandfather said he was one of the finest men he ever knew with a fine singing voice (he could speak Spanish and French fluently).
+Porteus grew up on a ranch in Argentina where his father bred polo ponies.

 Captain Dick MacDonald Porteous was a cosmopolitan and cultured man.
-Born in Dublin, Ireland, he was partially raised on a Estancia in Argentina and he spoke Spanish and French fluently.
+Born in Dublin, Ireland, he was partially raised on an Estancia in Argentina and he spoke Spanish and French fluently.
 He played the guitar and sang with the men, organizing cultural events and Burns Night celebrations.
 His men visited the British Museum in December 1914 and attended concerts (my grandfather heard Marjorie Kennedy-Fraser perform in Flanders in 1915).
 My grandfather said he was perhaps the greatest and most admirable man he ever knew.
 His death was a terrible blow to all the officers and men.

 Arlington Cemetery, the funeral of my uncle and kinsman MAJOR NORMAN ELIASSON, Bronze Star V with Valor Bastogne Dec 1944 10th Armored Division.
 He was proud of the fact that Eisenhower, who knew him at Columbia, always called him “Norm”; my uncle worked in the Columbia University Faculty Dining room and so knew Ike as well as Moses Hades, Gilbert Highet, Jacques Barzun, and Henry Steel Commanger, Allan Nevins, Lionel and Diana Trilling among others.
 Norman volunteered for service during WWII and remained in the US Army Reserve for over 20 years.
 He worked for the Department of Defense for 30 years and in that capacity worked with many Secretaries of Defense and met many presidents from Eisenhower to Bush I.